khushiagarwal12/IR_Assignment2/README.md

 Example
 After running the program, you can enter a query like:

-Enter your search query (or type 'exit' to quit): machine learning The program will output relevant documents and their corresponding relevance scores.
+Enter your search query (type query or type 'exit' to quit): machine learning The program will output relevant documents and their corresponding relevance scores.